FAIR Fine Art Checklist

 • Detail set: readable close-ups of every backprint phrase, lab stamp, signature, edition note, label, edge clue, and surface area that looks unusually glossy, matte, or reflective.

-• Measurements and context: include image size, sheet size, framed size, and a short note saying whether the assignment is for insurance, estate, sale planning, donation, or general triage.
+• Measurements and context: include image size, sheet size, framed size, and whether the assignment is for insurance, estate, sale planning, donation, or general triage.

 • Supporting records: attach receipts, sleeves, certificates, gallery paperwork, seller screenshots, or prior appraisals, but treat those items as context rather than proof.